artudi54/MemeCollector/README.md

 # MemeCollector
 MemeCollector is a multi-platform application automatising collecting images from the internet.
-It let's you categorize them and preview them in simple image viewer.
+It lets you categorize them and preview them in simple image viewer.
 ![alt text](WindowsReadmeImage.png "Preview Windows")
 ![alt text](LinuxReadmeImage.png "Preview Linux")